VuePress EcosystemVuePress Ecosystem

 • Default: true

-Whether enable code line highlighting.
-You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks:
+• Details: Whether to enable code line highlighting.
+You can highlight specified lines by adding line range markers to your fenced code blocks:

 • Line ranges: {5-8}